 Cool and refreshing, my Bourbon Honey Lemonade is what you need this evening.
 A summer porch sipper perfect for this August heatwave.
 Nothing like the sweetness of honey and the tart lemon to compliment the smoky ice-cold Bourbon.
 The only thing that Bourbon likes better than lemon and honey, is bitters.
-I add a splash of tonic water to the whiskey to add bubbles and to give a hint of bitter flavor to this refreshing cocktail.
+I add a splash of tonic water to the whiskey to add bubbles and to give a hint of bitter flavor to this refreshing Bourbon lemonade.

 Tonic Water in the Bourbon Honey Lemonade Gives it Bubbles!